tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     performing a number of case-by-case computations, the authors prove the veracity of the Incomposability Conjecture for the Lie algebra of type A6.

+Dotsenko and Mozgovoy, _Global Weyl modules for thin Lie algebras are finite-dimensional_: https://arxiv.org/pdf/2411.17550.

+    In this article, the authors study Weyl modules for Lie algebras that contain a semisimple Lie algebra as a subalgebra and are integrable under their adjoint action.
+The authors generalise several previous results, including those by Chari, Fourier and Khandai (2010) and Manning, Neher and Salmasian (2018).

+    More specifically, recall that a module for a semisimple Lie algebra is said to be integrable when it can be decomposed as a direct sum of its finite- -dimensional submodules.
+Let g̅ be a Lie algebra.
+Assume that g̅ contains a Lie subalgebra of g that is a semisimple Lie algebra.
+In this article, the authors define global Weyl modules for g̅ as maximal integrable g̅-modules which are integrable when restricted to g and which are generated, as g̅-modules, by a highest-weight vector.
+They also prove a finite- -dimensionality result for global Weyl modules and construct stratifications in certain categories of integrable g̅-modules.

 ---

+Rani and Setia, _Graded representations of current Lie superalgebras_ $\mathfrak{sl}(1|2)[t]$: https://arxiv.org/pdf/2506.01134.

 _Tropical geometry and machine learning_: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9394420